-Management recommends the Audit, Finance and Administration Committee accept, and forward to the Board of Commissioners for approval, the amendments as outlined in the attachments to Board Policy, Section 30.050, Financial Reporting - Monthly.
+The Audit, Finance and Administration Committee recommends that the Board of Commissioners approve the amendments as outlined in the attachments to Board Policy, Section 30.050, Financial Reporting - Monthly.

-In addition, it is requested that the Committee designate to the Board of Commissioners the proposed revisions to Board Policy, Section 30.050, Financial Reporting - Monthly, not be tabled pursuant to Article VI(D) of the Board Policies, as it is in the best interest of the Agency that these revisions be approved at the Board meeting on June 28, 2019.
+In addition, it is requested that the Board of Commissioners designated that the proposed revisions to Board Policy, Section 30.050, Financial Reporting - Monthly, not be tabled pursuant to Article VI(D) of the Board Policies, as it is in the best interest of the Agency that these revisions be approved at the Board meeting on June 28, 2019.